gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Incremental Scala compilation

+The version of 'zinc' tool that Gradle uses to perform incremental scala compilation has been upgraded to a newer version (0.3.0).
+This might be a breaking change for users who explicitly configured some low version of zinc in their build scripts (there should be very little such users, if any).

 ### Changes to incubating native support

 * '-Xlinker' is no longer automatically added to linker args for GCC or Clang.
 If you want to pass an argument directly to 'ld' you need to add this escape yourself.